-1 Names of credit rating Bank has approved all the external credit rating agencies agencies used accredited by RBI for the purpose of credit risk rating of domestic borrowal accounts, i.e. CRISIL, CARE, India Ratings & Research Pvt.
-Ltd., ICRA, Brick Work Ratings, SMERA and International Credit rating agencies, i.e, Standard and Poor, Moody's and FITCH.
-2 Changes if any, since prior No change period disclosure in the identified rating agencies and reasons for the same.
-3 Types of exposure for The external rating assigned by an agency is considered only if it which fully takes into account the credit exposure of the Bank.
+1 Names of credit rating agencies used Bank has approved all the external credit rating agencies accredited by RBI for the purpose of credit risk rating of domestic borrowal accounts, i.e. CRISIL, CARE, India Ratings & Research Pvt.
+Ltd., ICRA, Brick Work Ratings, SMERA, Infomerics valuation and Rating Pvt Ltd and International Credit rating agencies, i.e, Standard and Poor, Moody's and FITCH.
+2 Changes if any, since prior period disclosure in the identified rating agencies and reasons for the same.
+No change

-each agency is used Bank is entitled to use the ratings of all the above identified Rating Agency rating for various types of exposures as follows: (i) For Exposure with a contractual maturity of less than or equal to one year (except Cash Credit, Overdraft and other Revolving Credits), Short -Term Rating given by ECAIs will be applicable (ii) For Domestic Cash Credit, Overdrafts and other Revolving Credits (irrespective of the period) and / or Term Loan exposures of over one year, Long Term Rating will be applicable. (iii) For Overseas exposures, irrespective of the contractual maturity, Long Term Rating given by IRAs will be applicable. (iv) Rating by the agencies is used for both fund based and non- fund based exposures. (iv) Rating assigned to one particular entity within a corporate group cannot be used to risk weight other entities within the same group.
-4 Description of the process Long -term Issue Specific (our own exposures or other issuance of used to transfer public issue debt by the same borrower-constituent/counter-party) Ratings or rating on to comparable Issuer(borrower-constituent/counter-party) Ratings can be applied assets in the Banking book. to other unrated exposures of the same borrower- constituent/counterparty in the following cases: (i) If the Issue Specific Rating or Issuer Rating maps to Risk Weight equal to or higher than the unrated exposures, any other unrated exposure on the same counter-party will be assigned the same Risk Weight, if the exposure ranks paripassu or junior to the rated exposure in all aspects (ii) In cases where the borrower-constituent/counter-party has issued a debt (which is not a borrowing from our Bank), the rating given to that debt may be applied to Bank's unrated exposures if the Bank's exposure ranks pari-passu or senior to the specific rated debt in all respects and the maturity of unrated Bank's exposure is not later than Maturity of rated debt.
+- 3 Types of exposure for The external rating assigned by an agency is considered only which if it fully takes into account the credit exposure of the Bank. each agency is used Bank is entitled to use the ratings of all the above identified Rating Agency rating for various types of exposures as follows : (i) For Exposure with a contractual maturity of less than or equal to one year (except Cash Credit, Overdraft and other Revolving Credits), Short -Term Rating given by ECA will be applicable (ii) For Domestic Cash Credit , Overdrafts and other Revolving Credits (irrespective of the period) and / or Term Loan exposures of over one year, Long Term Rating will be applicable. · • • (iii) For Overseas exposures, irrespective of the contrac maturity, Long Term Rating given by IRAs will be applicable. (iv) Rating by the agencies is used for both fund based and non-fund based exposures. (iv) Rating assigned to one particular entity within a corporate group cannot be used to risk weight other entities within the same group.
+4 Description of the process Long -term Issue Specific (our own exposures or other used to transfer public issuance of debt by the same borrower-constituent/counter- issue party) Ratings or Issuer(borrower-constituent/counter-party) rating on to comparable Ratings can be applied to other unrated exposures of the same assets in the Banking borrower-constituent/counterparty in the following cases : book. (i) If the Issue Specific Rating or Issuer Rating maps to Risk Weight equal to or higher than the unrated exposures, any other unrated exposure on the same counter-party will be assigned the same Risk Weight, if the exposure ranks paripassu or junior to the rated exposure in all aspects (ii) In cases where the borrower-constituent/counter-party has issued a debt (which is not a borrowing from our Bank), the 1 rating given to that debt may be applied to Bank's unrated 1 exposures if the Bank's exposure ranks pari-passu or senior to the specific rated debt in all respects and the maturity of 1 unrated Bank's exposure is not later than Maturity of rated 1 debt.
+1